PyPSA/PyPSA/doc/introduction.rst

 Functionality that will definitely by added soon (see also :doc:`todo`):

-* Plotting of networks with power flow
+* Graphical plotting of networks with power flow
 * Better modelling of hydroelectricity
+* Distributed active power slack
+* Non-linear power flow solution using `analytic continuation <https://en.wikipedia.org/wiki/Holomorphic_embedding_load_flow_method>`_ in the complex plane

 Functionality that may be added in the future:

 * Unit Commitment using MILP
 * Short-circuit current calculations
 * Dynamic RMS simulations
+* Small signal stability analysis
 * Interactive web-based GUI
 * AC OPF
+* Dynamic EMT simulations
+* Unbalanced load flow

 Target user group
 =================

-PyPSA is intended for researchers, planners and utlities who need a fast and transparent tool for power system analysis, which can be arbitrarily extended.
+PyPSA is intended for researchers, planners and utilities who need a fast, easy-to-use and transparent tool for power system analysis.
+PyPSA is free software and can be arbitrarily extended.